AdobeDocs/experience-manager-assets-essentials.en/help/manage-permissions.md

 **Permission inheritance**

 Assets Essentials uses permission inheritance, which enables you to inherit the permissions set for the parent folder in the child folder.
 For example, if the parent folder has `Can View` permissions for the `All Authenticated Users` group and the child folder has `Can Edit` permissions for the `Marketing` user group, it enables all authenticated users to have view permissions for the child folder and the `Marketing` user group to have edit permissions for the child folder.
-The `Marketing` user group has edit permissions for all levels of child folders in the child folder (Marketing).
+The `Marketing` user group has edit permissions for further levels of folders under the child folder (Marketing).

 ![Assign Permissions](assets/permissions-inheritance.png)